 There are many people who love religion for religion’s sake and are willing to identify themselves with Jesus and the church.
 Who wouldn’t want eternal life and blessing?
 However, Jesus warns us to “count the cost” of discipleship (Luke 9:23–26; 14:25–33).
 True believers have counted the cost and made the commitment; apostates fail to do so.
 Apostates had a profession of faith at one time but not the possession of faith.

+JESUS PAID IT ALL!
+DEAD TO SIN ALIVE IN CHRIST! • What does it mean to accept Jesus as your personal Savior?
 Have you accepted Jesus Christ as your personal Savior?
 To properly understand this question, you must first understand the terms “Jesus Christ,” “personal,” and “Savior.”

 Who is Jesus Christ?
 Many people will acknowledge Jesus Christ as a good man, a great teacher, or even a prophet of God.
 These things are definitely true of Jesus, but they do not fully define who He truly is.
 The Bible tells us that Jesus is God in the flesh, God in human form.
+John 1:11 “In the beginning was the Word, and the Word was with God, and the Word was God.”
+God came to earth to teach us, heal us, correct us, forgive us—and die for us!
+Jesus Christ is God, the Creator, the sovereign Lord.
+Have you accepted this Jesus?

 • What is a Savior, and why do we need a Savior?
 The Bible tells us that we have all sinned; we have all committed evil acts (Romans 3:10-18).
 As a result of our sin, we deserve God’s anger and judgment.
 The only just punishment for sins committed against an infinite and eternal God is an infinite punishment (Romans 6:23; Revelation 20:11-15).
 That is why we need a Savior!